 Understanding and enhancing the amount of carbon stored in peatlands is critical in its management.
 In fact, it is a key performance indicator in GAR’s peat rehabilitation project in PT Agro Lestari Mandiri in Ketapang, West Kalimantan.

-Together with our partner South Pole Group, we have designed a monitoring system to measure and report the carbon gains or losses.
+Together with our project partner, we have designed a monitoring system to measure and report carbon gains or losses.
 We prevent carbon losses in peatlands through:

 - Maintaining a high water level.
 This results in reduced (in an ideal case no) decomposition through oxidation and fire